 Sometimes we just need to mix things up.
-Instead of your usual go-to cookie recipe, give these white chocolate chip cookies with cranberries a try.
+Instead of your usual go-to cookie recipe, give these white chocolate cranberry cookies a try.
 They’re moist and chewy and delicious!

 Love cranberries?
 Try this easy lemon cranberry loaf, too!

 White chocolate and cranberries go together like, well, rama-lama-ding-dong.
 The tang of dried cranberries paired with white chocolate chips makes a divine combination, perfect for stirring into a batch of cookies.

 Sure, these flavors are super popular during the holiday season.
 (Why is that??)
 Don’t get hung up on that, though.
 These cookies are sure to become a family favorite any time of year!

 Flour: When I bake with all-purpose flour I opt for the unbleached version.
 Bleached flour is very white, but it’s also treated with bleaching agents that I don’t really need in my food.

 Sugar: You’ll use a combination of both white and brown sugar for this recipe.
 The addition of light brown sugar provides a little bit of rich molasses flavor.

 Butter: Allow the butter to come to room temperature for easy mixing.
 I used salted butter; if you prefer unsalted, that will work fine.

 White chocolate chips: Technically, these sweet chocolate chips are not chocolate.
 They tend to be sweeter than actual chocolate chips.
 If you can’t find white chocolate chips, you can pick up a white chocolate bar and break it into pieces for white chocolate chunk cookies.
 Feel free to substitute milk chocolate or dark chocolate chips in this recipe.